 There are several acres of parking at the south end of Main Street, where Higgins-Purissima Road intersects with Highway 1.
 There will also be parking at Metzgar and Main Street, Half Moon Bay High School (Main St. just north of Hwy.
 92), at Seymour St. and Highway 1, and at the Community Center/Shoreline Station complex, located just north of Kelly Ave. on Highway 1.
 Many of these parking areas are operated by local non-profit groups who charge a nominal parking fee.
 There is also free parking on several side streets.
 Police will be citing for illegal parking, so read signs carefully.

-There will be specially marked handicapped parking on Purissima St. between Correas St. and Kelly Avenue.
+There will be specially marked accessible parking on Purissima Street between Correas Street and Kelly Avenue.

 Main Street will be closed to traffic from Mill Street south to Monte Vista Lane throughout festival weekend.
-Southbound Main Street will not be accessible from Highway 92 from 7 AM to 7 PM on Saturday and Sunday.
+Southbound Main Street will not be accessible from Highway 92 beginning at approximately 7 AM on Saturday.
 Main Street will re-open at approximately 9 PM on Sunday.
-Departing town, Highway 92 eastbound will not be accessible from Main Street (either from the north or the south).
+Departing the festival, Highway 92 eastbound will not be accessible from Main Street (either from the north or the south).
 The only way to go eastbound on Highway 92 is from Highway 1.

 Festival first aid and lost and found is located in the Small Hall on the IDES Grounds, the main food court and music stage area in the center of the festival.

 Diaper Changing/Family Rest Stop

 The Community United Methodist Church will be hosting the “Rest Your Wear Soles” Diaper Changing/Rest Area.
 The church is located at the corner of Miramontes and Johnston Streets, one block east of Main Street.